Samsung The Freestyle projector (2022) review

 Price and availability

-Samsung's The Freestyle will release in the UK on February 16, 2022 and in Australia on February 17, 2022.
+Samsung's The Freestyle will release in the UK on February 16, 2022, and is set for release in Australia by the end of February 2022.
 Though a US release date hasn't been set, retailers are already taking orders for The Freestyle with an expected delivery date of March 31, 2022.

 Pricing for The Freestyle has been set at $899 / £999 / AU$1,299, which is a little pricier than other portable projectors on the market.
 Of course, that should be expected for a product that offers far more functionality and polish than its competition.
 Taking this into account, we'd argue the price is quite reasonable for a 1080p HDR projector that delivers the Samsung smart TV experience on the go.